• Menu

 Land of Far, Far Away

-Once the DreamWorks tour bus arrives in the Land of Far, Far Away you’ll have to work your way through various tasks including; mazes and game shows as well as interacting with various characters from the franchise both good and bad including Shrek, Donkey, Puss in Boots, Pinocchio, a few Princesses as well as witches and Rumplestiltskin just to name a few and audience participation is required, in order to move on to the next chapter of this interactive adventure.
-Without giving the plot away, I am proud to say that I volunteered myself to help the muffin man as my tour group were a little shy and hesitant to join in.
+Stepping off the DreamWorks tour bus, we had officially arrived in the Land of Far, Far Away!
+Now, you might think we were just spectators in this adventure, but oh no!
+From the moment we stepped off the bus, we had challenges lined up like an all-you-can-eat buffet – mazes, game shows, and face-offs with iconic characters both good and bad including Shrek, Donkey, Puss in Boots, Pinocchio, a few Princesses as well as witches and Rumplestiltskin just to name a few.
+Audience participation is an absolute must for this fun family adventure in order to move on to the next chapter of this interactive adventure.
+Without giving the plot away, I am proud to say that I led the charge to help the muffin man as my tour group was a little shy and hesitant to join in.

 The Other DreamWorks Themes at the Attraction

 I have been to Shrek’s Adventure London, twice now and really enjoyed it on both occasions.
-It’s a fun experience for children aged 6 years+ because it’s a very interactive adventure and of course it’s enjoyable for big kids like myself as well.
-The only thing that I would say they could look at doing in the future is to have a few more characters like Kung Fu Panda walking around after the main story is finished in the other sections, to give the children a chance to meet and greet them and have photo’s taken with their own camera.
+It’s a fun experience geared towards kids aged 6 and up, this interactive extravaganza is a playground for all ages including kids like myself as well.
+The only thing that I would say they could look at doing in the future, is to have a few more characters like Kung Fu Panda walking around after the main adventure is finished for some post-adventure mingling.
+It’d be like the ultimate meet-and-greet photo fest!

 Photo’s

-At the start of the adventure, you’re invited to pose for photos.
-The first is with a statue of Donkey, the second is in front of a green screen where you are asked to do a number of poses and they will add your images with a few Shrek theme backgrounds as well as a few other DreamWorks Animations characters.
+Before you dive into the adventure, prepare for a trio of snapshots from the onsite photographer.
+Get cosy with a statue of Donkey, put on your cheesiest grin and strike your poses in front of a green screen, and pick the backgrounds you want with some of the DreamWorks Animations characters and theme.
 The third photo is with the man himself Shrek, which you can also use your own camera for.
 Should you choose to pay for this you get a photo book and the printed photos for £36, but if you want to save some money you can get the images emailed to you for £16 and print them off yourself which is what I did on this occasion as I had previously done the £36 option when I took my nephew the first time around.
-But this is not compulsory to do and there are opportunities to take photos after the main adventure.
+But this is not compulsory to do and there are opportunities to take your own photos after the main adventure.

 Gift Shop

 For those of you with children, it’s worth noting that there is no way to avoid the gift shop as you have to walk through it to exit the attraction.
-But it’s worth having a look around as they do have some special offers and reduced to clear items but you can get a look at how much the cost of the items are by looking at the online shop section on the attraction website.
+But don’t worry, it’s not all doom and gloom for your wallets – they do toss in special deals and clearance goodies.
+And don’t worry, you can check out the merchandise prices online before committing to a shopping spree.

 Make A Day of It